-- i. note 2.1 to the financial statements, which states that the Company has incurred gross loss of Rs.
-79.160 million, and after tax loss of Rs.
-83.107 million for the year ended June 30, 2013, resulting in accumulated loss of Rs.
-1,203.064 million as of June 30, 2013.
-These conditions indicate the existence of a martial uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.
-Our opinion is not qualified in respect of this matter. - ii. note 6.1.1,6.2,6.3.1,6.4.1,6.5.1,11.1.3,11.1.4 and 11.1.5 to the financial statements, which describes the uncertainty related to the difference between the amount due as per Company's records and amounts claimed by the Privatization Commission and Finance division as per their confirmation in respect of which reconciliation exercise is currently in progress through Ministry of Finance and the fact that the confirmation in respect of Government Escrow Account Loan (Refer note 6.2) was received for the period ended December 31, 2010 vide letter dated January 28, 2011, and despite of confirmation requests and several reminders no confirmation has been received from the Finance Division, Ministry of Railways or from the Federal Board of Revenue in respect of the above mentioned liabilities for the year ended June 30, 2013.
+- i.
+Note.
+2.1 to the financial statements, which states that the Company has incurred gross loss of Rs.
+58.125 million and after tax loss of Rs.
+68.953 million for the year ended 30 June 2014, resulting in accumulated loss of Rs.
+1,252.912 million as of 30 June 2014.
+These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.
+Our opinion is not qualified in respect of this matter. - ii.
+Note 6.1.1,6.2.1,6.3.1,6.4.1,6.5.1,11.1.3,11.1.4 and 11.1.5 to the financial statements, which describes the uncertainty related to the difference between the amount due as per Company's records and amounts claimed by the Privatization Commission and Finance Division as per their confirmation in respect of which reconciliation exercise is currently in progress through Ministry of Finance and the fact that the confirmation in respect of Government Escrow Account Loan (Refer note.
+6.2) was received for the period ended 31 December 2010 vide letter dated 28 January 2011, and despite of confirmation requests and several reminders no confirmation has been received from the Privatization Commission, Ministry of Railways or from the Federal Board of Revenue in respect of the above mentioned liabilities for the year ended 30 June 2014.
 The ultimate outcome of the matter cannot presently be determined.
+Our opinion is not qualified in respect of this matter. - iii.
+Note 15 to the financial statements which states that the Badami Bagh Land has been classified as held for sale.
+The documents for sale are with Privatization Commission since 1994 and part of the Land has been sold in 2001.
+However no progress has been made to date and the Land is still being classified as Held for Sale for the reasons stated in the relevant note.
 Our opinion is not qualified in respect of this matter.